circleci/circleci-docs/src-api/source/index.html.md

 ```

 <aside class="notice">
-Learn how to set up your 2.0 builds to [Collect Test Metadata](https://circleci.com/docs/2.0/collect-test-data/).
+Learn how to set up your 2.0 builds to <a href="https://circleci.com/docs/2.0/collect-test-data/">Collect Test Metadata</a>.
 </aside>

 ## SSH Keys